 Location: Victoria Falls

 Victoria Falls Fun Facts

-- Victoria Falls is one of the Seven Natural Wonders of the World- and rightly soon, alongside some of the world’s most spectacular sights, including the Great Barrier Reef, Mount Everest and the Grand Canyon.
+- Victoria Falls is one of the Seven Natural Wonders of the World- and rightly so, alongside some of the world’s most spectacular sights, including the Great Barrier Reef, Mount Everest and the Grand Canyon.

 - Victoria Falls is around 1700m wide, with a varying height from 80-108 metres.
-This is one and a half times wider than Niagara Falls AND twice its height!
+This is one and a half times wider than Niagara Falls and twice its height!
 Making Victoria Falls not only the largest curtain of water in the world; but also, a magnificent and breath-taking sight.

 - Victoria Falls was discovered by the legendary explorer David Livingstone.
 In 1855, he set sail down the Zambezi to find the “Smoke That Thunders,” which to local tribesman is called Mosi-oa-tunya.
 Livingstone named the falls in honour of the British monarch, Queen Victoria.

 - The Mighty Zambezi River flows over the falls.
 Without this river, the falls would not exist.
 This river is over 1650 miles long and is the 4th largest river in Africa (after the Nile, Zaire & Niger) but the longest east flowing river in Africa.
 The Zambezi flows through 4 countries, before meeting the Indian Ocean; Zambia, Angola, Namibia & Botswana.

 - Victoria Falls acts as the border between Zimbabwe & Zambia.

 - The Victoria Falls Bridge was built under the vision of Cecil John Rhodes, the founder of British Colony, Rhodesia (today Zimbabwe.)
 He envisioned a railway line from Cape Town to Cairo, which required a bridge to be built over the Zambezi gorge.
 Today, you can bungee jump off this bridge, right into this gorge!